torvalds/linux/Documentation/process/submitting-patches.rst

-It can be helpful to manually add In-Reply-To: headers to a patch (e.g., when using ``git send-email``) to associate the patch with previous relevant discussion, e.g. to link a bug fix to the email with the bug report.
+It can be helpful to manually add In-Reply-To: headers to a patch (e.g., when using ``git send-email``) to associate the patch with previous relevant discussion, e.g. to link a  fix to the email with the  report.
 However, for a multi-patch series, it is generally best to avoid using In-Reply-To: to link to older versions of the series.
 This way multiple versions of the patch don't become an unmanageable forest of references in email clients.
 If a link is